 - Udawalawe national park

 Anuradhapura is the first recorded capital on the island of Sri Lanka.
-The city can be explored on foot, by bike or by private taxi.
-The ancient city’s history goes back to the 3rd century BC and Anuradhapura is one of the most ancient capitals in the world.
-During the heyday, the ancient city was dotted by hundreds of Buddhist temples, palaces, gardens, monasteries, Stupas and many other ancient constructions.
-According to the historical notes tens of thousands of monks lived in the ancient city.
+The city can be explored on foot, by bike, or by private taxi.
+The ancient city’s history dates back to the 3rd century BC, and Anuradhapura is one of the most ancient capitals in the world.
+During its heyday, the ancient city was dotted by hundreds of Buddhist temples, palaces, gardens, monasteries, stupas, and many other ancient constructions.
+According to the historical notes, tens of thousands of monks lived in the ancient city.
 The travellers can cycle through the ancient city while exploring archaeological sites.
-Visiting the three largest man-made Stupas on the city tour is a main highlight for most travellers.
-Jetawanaram stupa was the biggest Stupa found in Anuradhapura, which was the 3rd largest man-made ancient structure in the world after the 2 pyramids in Giza.
+Visiting the three largest man-made stupas on the city tour is a main highlight for most travellers.
+Jetawanaram Stupa was the biggest Stupa found in Anuradhapura, and it was the 3rd largest man-made ancient structure in the world after the 2 pyramids in Giza.

 Ritigala monastery can be classified as a rare gem tucked away about 200 km from Colombo.
-This forest monastery is visited by very few travellers and it is frequented by Buddhist monks and devotees.
-Ritigala is one of the oldest monasteries in Sri Lanka it is as old as the ancient city of Anuradhapura.
-This off-the-beaten-track forest monastery is huge and it spreads over a 700 acres and it was occupied by Buddhist monks.
-The monks lived in the forest and had a very modest lifestyle while practising the teaching of Buddha.
-Today the forest monastery is abandoned and a large part of the monastery is taken over by the jungle.
+This forest monastery is visited by very few travellers, and it is frequented by Buddhist monks and devotees.
+Ritigala is one of the oldest monasteries in Sri Lanka; it is as old as the ancient city of Anuradhapura.
+This off-the-beaten-track forest monastery is huge, spreads over 700 acres, and was occupied by Buddhist monks.
+The monks lived in the forest and had a very modest lifestyle while practising the teachings of Buddha.
+Today, the forest monastery is abandoned, and a large part of the monastery is taken over by the jungle.

 4. Climbing Sigiriya rock

-Sigiriya rock climb is about conquering 12000 steps along with a walk of many hundreds of meters through the ancient city.
+Sigiriya rock fortress is one of the most important tourist attractions in Sri Lanka and included in most Sri Lanka tour packages.
+Sigiriya Rock Climb is about conquering 12,000 steps along with a walk of many hundreds of metres through the ancient city.
 However, most travellers say that it is 100% worth the time and calories spent at the ancient site.
-Sigiriya is one of the most beautiful historical sites in the world and it is surrounded by patches of forest, isolated villages, beautiful countryside, rice paddies, lakes and crumbling monuments.
+Sigiriya is one of the most beautiful historical sites in the world, and it is surrounded by patches of forest, isolated villages, beautiful countryside, rice paddies, lakes, and crumbling monuments.
 The Sigiriya rock fortress is involved with a rich historical past; it shows very high knowledge of the ancient people on engineering, water management, as well as arts and crafts.

 5. Visiting the temple of the tooth relic

 Sri Lanka is a multi-religious, multi-ethnic country.
 Many religious and ethnic groups live in this cultural melting pot.
-However, Buddhism is the popular religion on the island and about 69% of the population is adhering to Buddhism.
-Many thousands of temples are dotted in the island and they are to be discovered in all parts of the country.
-The Temple of the tooth relic is the holiest and most sacred Buddhist temple on the island and visiting this ancient temple is on the bucket list of all Buddhists around the world.
-The temple houses one of the most important and sacred elements for Buddhists, it is the left eye tooth of Buddha, which was brought to Sri Lanka in the 4th century AD from India.
+However, Buddhism is the most popular religion on the island, and about 69% of the population adheres to Buddhism.
+Many thousands of temples are dotted throughout the island, and they are to be discovered in all parts of the country.
+The Temple of the Tooth Relic is the holiest and most sacred Buddhist temple on the island, and visiting this ancient temple is on the bucket list of all Buddhists around the world.
+The temple houses one of the most important and sacred elements for Buddhists; it is the left eye tooth of Buddha, which was brought to Sri Lanka in the 4th century AD from India.
 Being the most sacred Buddhist temple on the island, it is visited by tens of thousands of locals and travellers every day.
-The best time to visit the temple is during the ritual hours, which happens three times a day.
-To enter the tooth relic temple the visitors should wear an appropriate dress, you should remove shoes and head covers too.
+The best time to visit the temple is during the ritual hours, which happen three times a day.
+To enter the tooth relic temple, visitors should wear an appropriate dress and remove shoes and head covers too.

 6. Explore the Royal Botanical Garden

-Better known as Peradeniya botanical garden is the largest of its kind on the island and is located only a few kilometres from the ancient city of Kandy.
-This is heaven for any who is obsessed with trees, plants, orchids and other flowering plants.
+The Peradeniya Botanical Garden, better known as Peradeniya Botanical Garden, is the largest of its kind on the island and is located only a few kilometres from the ancient city of Kandy.
+This is heaven for anyone who is obsessed with trees, plants, orchids, and other flowering plants.

 7. Visit a tea factory

-Sri Lanka is one of the largest tea producers in the world and the tea industry helps the island to earn a large amount of foreign currency.
-The tea industry is the 3rd most important foreign exchange earner for the island after textiles.
-Tea factory visit includes a both tour of the tea plantation and a factory visit.
+Sri Lanka is one of the largest tea producers in the world, and the tea industry helps the island earn a large amount of foreign currency.
+The tea industry is the third-most important foreign exchange earner for the island after textiles.
+A tea factory visit includes both a tour of the tea plantation and a factory visit.

 8. Explore Galle Fort

 Exploring Galle Fort is on the bucket list of most foreign travellers in Sri Lanka.
 Galle Fort is a huge contrast to most things that visitors see on their Sri Lanka trip.
 The Galle Fort is purely about the colonial past.
-The Galle City is located towards the southern tip of Sri Lanka and it hosts the best preserved colonial city in Sri Lanka the Galle Fort is the best preserved colonial city in Asia.
-It was first constructed by the Portuguese in 1505 and later widened under the Dutch East Indian Company.
-Explore the ancient fort on a walk along the cobble-stoned pathways and visit its museums, galleries, temples, and churches to learn the rich historical past of this fortified city.
-See the many ethnic groups and religious groups living in the city while rubbing their shoulder.
+The Galle City is located towards the southern tip of Sri Lanka, and it hosts the best preserved colonial city in Sri Lanka.
+The Galle Fort is the best preserved colonial city in Asia.
+The Portuguese built it first in 1505, and the Dutch East Indian Company later widened it.
+Explore the ancient fort on a walk along the cobble-stoned pathways and visit its museums, galleries, temples, and churches to learn about the rich historical past of this fortified city.
+See the many ethnic and religious groups living in the city while rubbing their shoulders.

 9. Explore Colombo

 Colombo provides a different experience to the travellers; here you see a bustling metropolis against the charming remote village and lush jungle landscape that you see mostly in other parts of the country.
-In Colombo you encounter high-rise buildings, a lot of Tuk Tuks, packed streets, and urban temples.
-Colombo is a multi-ethnic, multi-religious city with hundreds of Buddhist, Hindu, Christian and Islamic religious sites throughout the city.
-Colombo can be explored on a 4 hours City tour or a full-day Colombo city tour depending on the time you can dedicate to it.
-With other interesting temple, parks, beaches, and historical monuments Colobmo also offer a wide range of restaurants and eateries, therefore, Colombo can be considered as one of the best places to enjoy typical Sri Labnka food varieties.
+In Colombo, you encounter high-rise buildings, a lot of Tuk Tuks, packed streets, and urban temples.
+Colombo is a multi-ethnic, multi-religious city with hundreds of Buddhist, Hindu, Christian, and Islamic religious sites throughout the city.
+Colombo can be explored on a 4-hour city tour or a full-day city tour, depending on the time you can dedicate to it.
+With other interesting temples, parks, beaches, and historical monuments, Colombo also offers a wide range of restaurants and eateries; therefore, Colombo can be considered one of the best places to enjoy typical Sri Lankan food varieties.

 10. Eating fresh fruit